PJUllrich/lemon_ex/README.md

 - [ ] Add optional filters to requests
 - [ ] Add webhook controller
 - [ ] Allow drop-in of other HTTP libraries

+### Notes

+- The timestamps are mostly snake case but sometimes camelCase (e.g. File or User object)
+-